-A. All information within the material that is Pass

-conveyed using color is also available in a

-manner that is compatible with those that do

-not perceive color, and information conveyed by color is also conveyed in other ways.
-Additional Information: Pgs 9-16 were checked.
+1 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
+Pass Additional Information: Pgs 3-11 were checked.
 Information not conveyed by color alone.
 Size of font, and type of font (Bold versus Non-Bold font) were used.
-The chapter headings were in black font, bold font, and the size was larger than the rest of the text.
+There were chapter headers that were large in text.
+The number for the chapter was larger than all the text on a page, and it was in white with yellow background.
+The chapter titles were in black and bold.
+The subsection headings were in blue font, bold font, and the size was larger than the rest of the text but smaller in comparison to the chapter heading/title.
+This happened throughout the book.
+There were also headings in burgandy color and smaller in size.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Pgs 9-16 were checked.
-Most pages had the contrast ratio of 4.51:1 and above (16.3:1).
-Chapter headings passed with a ratio of 16.3:1.
+Fail Additional Information: Pgs 3-11 were checked.
+Most pages had the contrast ratio of 4.51:1 and above (13.66:1).
+Chapter numbers where in white with a a gold background color; the ratio was 1.7:1 which failed.
+The chapter title was in black with gold background color; The ratio was 9.58:1 which passed.
+The blue subsection headings had a ratio of 5.86:1 which passed.
+Headings in red passed with a ratio of 9.02:1.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Pgs 9-16 were checked.
-There were different types of headers found throughout the pages checked.
-Large chapter headings passed with a ratio of 16.3:1.
+Pass Additional Information: Pgs 3-11 were checked.
+Large chapter headings passed with a ratio of 9.58:1.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Pgs 9-16 were checked.
-Most of the text was above the ratio 4.51:1 (16.3:1).
-Large text and small text both had a ratio of 16.3:1.
-E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Pass Additional Information: Pgs 17-22 were checked.
-Simple images passed with a ratio of 4.51:1 and above (5.57:1 on page 17).
+Pass Additional Information: Pgs 3-11 were checked.
+Most of the text was above the ratio 4.51:1 (13.66:1).
+Large text (chapter headings) had a ratio of 9.58:1.

+Pass Pgs 4-12 were checked.
+Simple images passed with a ratio of 4.51:1 and above (EX: 13.48:1 ratio for image on page 4).